 You might argue that it's to start a dialogue, open a discussion and create a bit of debate of differing opinions.
 For the most part, that's not what we want now...We know our opinions, that's why we post what we post, our minds are made up, so in opening that discussion, you're actually seeking approval of that statement through likes and agreeable comments.
 Then some of us kick off furiously when an opposing rational thought is posted, on the thing you have posted under the guise of opening a discussion and thereby are asking for oppositions to debate with...?
 It doesn't make sense.

 I used to frivolously share my opinions and thoughts on Facebook, if I'd watched a movie I'd share my thoughts on it, in the hopes of starting a conversation, or write something I thought was a funny joke so people would laugh, and think me creative and a good comedian...Later I'd go on to share my music and creative endeavours, and hope that people would listen and enjoy it, and perhaps start a fanbase somehow that starts with friends...But either I just wasn't good enough at what I was doing or I had it all wrong.
 The answer is both.

 The pointless arguments that would start on some of the things I'd shared soon started to become irritating, and ego shattering.
-Albeit, I was guilty in my youth of starting some, in the base pleasure of riling someone up, to later realise, it's not constructive, and just making other people what I feel.
+Albeit, I was guilty in my youth of starting some, in the base pleasure of riling someone up, to later realise, it's not constructive, and just making other people feel what I feel.
 Annoyed, and futile.